 We provide vocational training for the poor.
 For example, vulnerable women are offered training in weaving, dyeing and printing on fabrics giving them key skills to enable them to create income for themselves.
 After completion of the training, the trainees either work in our production centers, seek employment elsewhere or start work independently from home.

-“Poor people can't afford poor solutions”
+“The poor cannot afford poor solutions”